mindlapse/deploy-mock-microservice-to-aws/README.md

 ## Prerequisites

-0) You have an Amazon AWS user account with an access key and secret access key, and SSH .pem file for that user.
+0) [Amazon AWS](https://aws.amazon.com/): You have an AWS user account with an access key and secret access key, and SSH .pem file for that user.

 1) [Terraform is installed](https://www.terraform.io/intro/getting-started/install.html)